LouiseSteward/learn/child-healthcare/text/quiz-10.md

 ---
-title: Test 10.
+title: Quiz 10.
 Childhood infections
 style: test
 ---

-# Test 10: Childhood infections
+# Quiz 10: Childhood infections

 1. What are the first clinical sign in the presentation of measles?
 	-	A rash.